L1mee/PTra/docs/timeline.md

   - Share knowledge
   - Share Updates (on a regular basis, no "big reveals")
   - Information regarding tasks
-  - Integration (eg. how to setup animations in unity and combine them with gameplay, also talk about it the workflow before to prevent issues)
+  - Integration (eg. how to setup animations in unity and combine them with gameplay, also talk about it the workflow/pipeline before to prevent issues)